IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 # Workshop: Reactive Messaging with Quarkus on OpenShift

+> This workshop is also documented in an easier readable and navigable version using [GitBook](https://www.gitbook.com).
+You can access this version with this **[link](https://ibm-developer.gitbook.io/reactive-messaging-with-quarkus-on-openshift/)**.

 In this workshop you'll learn how to implement reactive messaging functionality with Java, [Quarkus](https://quarkus.io/), [Kafka](https://kafka.apache.org/), [Vert.x](https://vertx.io/) and [MicroProfile](https://microprofile.io/).
 An end-to-end sample application will be deployed to [Red Hat OpenShift](https://www.openshift.com/).

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.